 What are the limitations of notaries in Virginia?

 Notaries in Virginia cannot draft legal documents or provide legal advice.
 They must verify signatory identities, ensure willingness and understanding of transactions, and maintain proper documentation.
-These limitations safeguard public interest and prevent misuse of notarial powers.
+These limitations safeguard the public interest and prevent misuse of notarial powers.

 What are the benefits of becoming a notary public in Virginia?